nkdAgility/NKDAgility.com/site/content/resources/blog/2012/2012-02-29-upgrading-from-tfs2010-to-visual-studio-11-team-foundation-server-in-production/index.md

 ---
 title: Upgrading from TFS2010 to Visual Studio 2012 Team Foundation Server in production
-description: "Upgrade your TFS 2010 to Visual Studio 2012 Team Foundation Server effortlessly with our step-by-step guide.
-Ensure a smooth transition in production!"
+description: Upgrade your TFS 2010 to Visual Studio 2012 Team Foundation Server effortlessly with our step-by-step guide.
+Ensure a smooth transition in production!
 date: 2012-02-29
 creator: Martin Hinshelwood
 id: "4709"